Painting the River: Henry Lewis's Great National Work

 The villages that Lewis depicts are appealing at first glance, and a glance was all that the viewer of the panorama got.
 But if one studies the scenes in The Valley of the Mississippi Illustrated, he or she might find the little towns eerie, since they are too tidy, too idyllic, and too empty of people.
 The few people who do appear in Lewis's portrayal of Savannah are mere dots, dwarfed by the tall bluffs.
 Where are the crowds that gathered to see the steamboats or the Mene-ha-hah?
 Where are the children playing in the streets or yards or along the water's edge?
 What about the inevitable spring rises that inundated towns like Savannah that were built too near the river?
 Where are the people fishing and the ferries that linked the two shores?
 Where are the minks, weasels, muskrats, snakes, and turtles that lived and fed near the water's edge; the bison that grazed on the nearby prairie; the waterfowl, shorebirds, and songbirds that flew, swam, waded, or roosted near the river?
 John James Audubon would have drawn a very different scene there on the Mississippi Flyway.

 I am as interested in what Lewis left out of his drawings as what he put in.
 Consider his sketch of Fort Madison, Iowa, a town in southeastern Iowa.
 Whenever I rode through that town with my grandmother, she complained that it was the longest little town she'd ever seen.
 Apparently, Lewis agreed with that assessment, since he used four double (5 x 15 3/4 inch) pages to capture the entire length of this sprawling river town.
 McDermott notes that Lewis used a pinkish wash for the red brick buildings and a gray wash for stone buildings.
 On the first left page, signed 'V Rogers,' a note mentioned "rafts," and on the right were indicated "the Eagle Hotel and the Courthouse"—notes intended for the lecturer who would narrate the panorama.
 The sketch of the town continued onto the next double page.
 The Madison House was labeled on the right-hand page, and at the top of this section was a garbled historical note: "The old fort with a small garrison was here surrounded —by the Indians—and being closely pressed had to mine [sic] himself out to the bank of the river and left in the night in his boats."
 The fort was abandoned in 1813.
 The third double showed the few buildings on the outskirts of town.
 On the fourth double, there are no buildings, yet Lewis has labeled this, too, as Fort Madison.
 The left side of the fourth double presented what Lewis has labeled "Hog back bluff."
-In the town portion, Lewis includes the Greek Revival courthouse in continuous use.
+In the town portion, Lewis includes the Greek Revival courthouse that was built in 1840 and is now Iowa's oldest courthouse in continuous use.
 But Lewis didn't depict the prison, conspicuously nestled into the side of a large hill west of town.
 Built in 1839, it was one of the first prisons established west of the Mississippi.
 Perhaps the presence of a prison was at odds with the image of the town that Lewis was trying to create for prospective settlers.

 Lewis also left out such essential events as the Great Flood of 1844; slaves working in the hemp fields of Missouri; the mob murder of abolitionist newspaperman, Elijah P. Lovejoy, in an Alton warehouse; the reconstruction of the clogged river harbor near St. Louis in the mid-1830s.
 And too, there are tantalizing encounters that Lewis couldn't have known about.
 Perhaps thirteen-year-old Samuel Clemens was one of those who drew near to see Lewis's houseboat when it stopped in Hannibal, and thereafter dreamed of a downriver raft journey,

 Parts of the trip must have been intensely pleasurable for Lewis.
 At Lake Pepin, Robb wrote that he sailed away to pitch the tent, leaving Lewis at the summit of a Maiden's Rock, "working away with his pencil, completely wrapped up in the beauty of the scene before him."
 After the crew made camp, cooked and ate dinner, smoked their pipes and went over the events of the day, Lewis observed that "we turn in and sleep such sleep as is not even dreamt of beneath city shingles."
-From the top of Mount Trempealeau, "the mountain which steps in the water" between Winona and Lacrosse, Lewis wrote that he had "a birds eye view of as grand a scene as ever eye rested upon . . .
+From the top of Mount Trempealeau, "the mountain which steeps in the water" between Winona and Lacrosse, Lewis wrote that he had "a birds eye view of as grand a scene as ever eye rested upon . . .
 As I looked I felt how hopeless art was to convey the soul of such a scene as this."
 Of Muscatine, he wrote that "The place was so picturesque that I was induc'd to take three views of it, one from above, one panoramic view and a view over looking it from the bluffs by which it is back'd."
 Did Lewis ever want to settle down in these places or was it enough to turn them into art?

 On August 5, Lewis and his crew arrived in St. Louis.
 How good "this glorious city of the west," the point of departure and return, must have looked to Lewis and his crew.